nens/lizard-docs/source/c_wms.rst

 .. image:: /images/c_manage_wms_03.png

-You can for example edit the description or share your WMS layer with other organisations.

 .. tip::
 	Advanced: Is your WMS layer not visible in the Viewer?
 Check via the network tab (press F12) how Lizard requests the WMS and if that WMS url makes sense.
-You can always ask the service desk to help as well.